olgerti/e-commerce/README.md

 # e-commerce
-Spring boot application with features like order, inventory management, user access etc
+Spring boot application with features like order, inventory management, user access, store all products into database, manage low stocK